 Bora Bora Facts

-- Perhaps most notably, the breathtaking site known as Bora Bora remains one of the best known of all tropical islands.
+- Notably, the breathtaking site known as Bora Bora remains one of the best known of all tropical islands.
 The famous location quite easily earns that distinction due to its truly extraordinary natural beauty.
-Additionally, his stunning beauty also extends to its typical climate.
+This stunning beauty also extends to its typical climate.

 Bora Bora Physical Description